What is factor investing?

 Key risks

 The value of any investment and any income taken from it is not guaranteed and can go down as well as up, and investors may get back less than the amount originally invested.
 The risks associated with each fund or investment strategy should be read and understood before making any investment decisions.
+It should be noted that diversification is no guarantee against a loss in a declining market.
 Further information on the risks of investing is available from LGIM’s Fund Centres.